zraso/feedr-interview/README.md

 - That data is fetched correctly using the `fetchItemsData` function
 - That the number of items is displayed correctly based on the total selected items

 I initially approached testing using `data-testid` to access elements in the code.
 However, I ran in to some problems accessing some of the elements rendered via the `.map` function, and firing events via React Testing Library.
+I tried using some other properties, such as `role` but continued to have issues.
 I started exploring creating a `TestApp` that could mock some of the data being returned, though I don't believe this is the best solution.
 With more time, I would have liked to continue using the mockData, but to resolve the missing elements with better component structure.
 Firing events are probably a deeper issue with the testing library, so I would continue to investigate alternative methods to resolve this.